surifirstpin/biplus_documentation/docs/DataRun.md

 - **Legend** it will enable the user to label a measure field value in visualization charts as shown below.

-series values are added on y-axis so each consecutive series appears above the last. besure that the units of all series match. datasets enables you to per
+series values are added on y-axis so each consecutive series appears above the last. be sure that the units of all series match. datasets enables you to perform alignment, set currency formats group aggregates sun avg max min count on the consolidated values of the field. it will enable